mattgallagher92/FSharp.Data.GraphQL/docs/index.md

 ## More examples

 For more examples, clone [FSharp.Data.GraphQL github repository](https://github.com/fsprojects/FSharp.Data.GraphQL) and see the **samples** folder.
-There, your can find:
+There, you can find:

 - A mandatory Star Wars schema introduction using [GraphiQL](https://github.com/graphql/graphiql) client.
 - An example using [RelayJS](https://facebook.github.io/relay/) data structures (which this library supports).